TOP OF PAGE BANNER

 The unbelievers in the above passages are the scribes and pharisees.

-The spiritual analogy of Matthew 5:32 and 19:9 now become clear when we view it as follows:
+- Correct Bible Definition The spiritual analogy of Matthew 5:32 and 19:9 now become clear when we view it as follows:

 Matthew 5:32 (NKJV)